 It didn’t used to be the case that people had a prolonged dying over several years, but now it’s common and we need to give each other permission to acknowledge that.
 The foundation of this permission is built during a home funeral, but it extends beyond that.
 People feel like they’re able to call each other up and be received when they’re having a hard day and grief is really present for them.
 There is none of that common fear that when someone goes into grief, they may stay there forever, get highly depressed and commit suicide.
 Because they’ve already experienced and witnessed in each other that cycle of emotions, they know that they will be able to carry on with the rest of their lives after a moment of catharsis, so it’s okay to let it happen.
 This also makes it a lot easier to plan things like what you’re going to do with your loved one’s ashes.
 There are so many boxes of ashes sitting in the back of closets because the family won’t get together to talk about it out of fear that they’ll prolong the grieving process.
 The one-year anniversary of a death can be even more emotional than the initial loss, so when permission to grieve is already established, it can make that experience more meaningful and helpful for everyone.

-Keep an eye out for the third of this three-part interview next week (read it here).
+Keep an eye out for part three of this three-part interview next week.